1 1. In class we discussed how Gone With the Wind was one of the most successful films of all

 campaigning properly to get him this award.

-4. Gone With the Wind is clearly one the most critically acclaimed films of all time and you can see why.
+shows how much of a perfectionist he was.4.
+Gone With the Wind is clearly one the most critically acclaimed films of all time and you can see why.
 It is an epic tail of one of the most important events in United States history with a great love triangle in the foreground.
 Although I didn’t care for it as much as I did some of the other films we saw because it was very long, I can see why the film is held in such high-regard in terms of the history of film.

 No comments: